LanternMC/Lantern-Docs/src/05-01-resolution-tags/index.md

 It is for these features that Lantern offers the `#lantern.1:post_resolve` tag, which runs immediately after the `#lantern.1:resolve` tag.
-Post-resolution is a time for library data packs to use values given by their dependent packs to aid in an extended initialization process.
-For example, Lantern waits until post-resolution to determine whether dimension tags will be enabled, as it is only then when one can be sure that all data packs communicated their preference.
+Post-resolution is a time for library data packs to use values given by their dependent packs to aid in an extended initialization process; for example, waiting until this point to compute some constants to store in the `lantern.const` objective.